oatw/luda/site/markdown/_general/introduction.md

 The kernel engine includes a mixin module for sharing code snippets.
-You can package component properties and methods in a named or an anonymous mixin instance, and use it cross different components.
+You can package component properties and methods in a named or an anonymous mixin instance, and use it among different components.

 ### Built-in Components